unovafr/brevo-openapi/docs/ResellerApi.md

 > <GetSsoToken> get_sso_token(child_identifier)

-Get session token to access Sendinblue (SSO)
+Get session token to access Brevo (SSO)

 It returns a session [token] which will remain valid for a short period of time.
 A child account will be able to access a white-labeled section by using the following url pattern => https:/email.mydomain.com/login/sso?token=[token]